 ftd

-is designed for humans to write data.
-It tries to be a minimal as possible, intuitive and readable, no quote character for strings, avoid indentation etc.-- record person: caption name: string location: optional body bio: -- person amitu: Amit Upadhyay location: Banglore, India Amit is the founder and CEO of FifthTry.
+-- record person: caption name: string location: optional body bio: -- person amitu: Amit Upadhyay location: Banglore, India Amit is the founder and CEO of FifthTry.

 , and notice we have type for each field.
 Notice also our types caption